Frankie-Woodward/IdentifyQuest/README.md

 The ability to identify someone that committed a crime is going to be made easier with ai integration.

 As a user I want to:
-1. be able to test the facial recognition product before I sign up
+1. be able to test the facial recognition product before I sign up.

-2. describe in great detail the features of the individual suspect to allow the detective to accurately render an image close to the suspect
+2. describe in great detail the features of the individual suspect to allow the detective to accurately render an image close to the suspect.

-3. save the image to my profile to be shared with local authorities
+3. save the image to my profile to be shared with local authorities.

-4. access to local crime data as well as local emergency contacts
+4. access to local crime data as well as local emergency contacts.

 ## MVP Goals